neeravgg/CDQC/README.md

 The PWA processes a user-taken image to produce a report and user-friendly displays.

-NOTICE : Since the project is not yet in production and PDF only supports HTTPS communication, the image cannot currently be rendered on the PDF.
+NOTICE: Since the project is not yet in production and PDF only supports HTTPS communication and for the deployed version I will need a paid server, the image cannot currently be rendered on the PDF.

 <br>